DavidHrncir/Fivetran_CSDK_Snowflake_HOL/RDP_Retail_Dynamic_Pricing/rdp-lab-guide.md

    This command deploys your code to Fivetran and creates or updates the connection.
 If the connection already exists, it prompts you before overwriting.
    You can also provide additional optional parameters:
    - `--configuration` to pass configuration values
-   - `--force` to bypass confirmation prompts
+   - `--force` to bypass confirmation prompts, great for CI/CD uses
    - `--python-version` to specify Python runtime
    - `--hybrid-deployment-agent-id` for non-default hybrid agent selection

 10. To simplify the lab experience, we’ve created a helper script that wraps the deploy logic.
-Run the following command in the VS Code terminal(copy the command using the icon in the right corner):
+Run the following command in the VS Code terminal (copy the command using the icon in the right corner):

 ```
 ./deploy.sh